bfloydd/EU-Cookies-Law-Compliance/README.md

 * Displays within your website a dual choice for Cookies acceptence or not;
 * Loads external javascripts (supposed to use external/cross domains Cookies) on visitor's demand;
 * Keeps visitors cookies choice (for a limited time);
-* Integrates a counter timer and automatic loadingfor external javascripts after a delay;
+* Integrates a counter timer and automatic loading for external javascripts after a delay;
-* Prepares a cup of coffee for your breakfast at the morning (washing-machine option planned for future versions).
+* Prepares a cup of coffee for your morning breakfast (washing-machine option planned for future versions).

 ## How to use it?